mahdiiisapour/eks-terraform/README.md

 # eks-terraform
-Setup EKS cluster and Nodegroup and Add-ons using Terraform
+Setup EKS cluster, Nodegroups and Add-ons using Terraform